pragnasri123456/Leave-Request/README.md

 ## ✅ Features Implemented

-- Custom table: `Leave Request [x_prj_leave_request]`
+- Custom table: `Leave Request [u_leave_request]`
 - Fields: Leave Type, From Date, To Date, Reason, Status, Approver Comments
-- Business Rule: Auto-change status to "Approved" if leave type is "Casual Leave"
+- Business Rule: Auto-change status to "Approved" if leave type is less than "24 hours"
 - Notifications: Sent to the approver and requester upon status change

 ---